rajbhatta/PL-SQL/README.md

 PL-SQL running code: tested in Oracle 11g with Oracle SQL Developer.
-I have created this repo for enhancing my PL-SQL skill and it consists of of "how we can implement PL-SQL in real time?".
+I have created this repo for enhancing my PL-SQL skill and it consists of "how we can implement PL-SQL in real time enterprise project?".